 There may be a limited market for certain investments we hold in our investment portfolio, making them relatively illiquid.
 These include privately-placed fixed maturity securities, derivative instruments such as options, mortgage loans, policy loans, leveraged leases, other limited partnership interests, and real estate equity, such as real estate limited partnerships, limited liability companies and funds.
 In the past, even some of our very high-quality investments experienced reduced liquidity during periods of market volatility or disruption.
-If we were forced to sell certain of our investments during periods of market volatility or disruption, market prices may be lower than our carrying value in such investments.
-This could result in realized losses which could have a material adverse effect on our results of operations and financial condition, as well as our financial ratios, which could affect compliance with our credit instruments and rating agency capital adequacy measures.
-Moreover, our ability to sell assets may be limited if other market participants are seeking to sell fungible or similar assets at the same time.
+If we were forced to sell certain of our investments during periods of market volatility or disruption.
+If we were forced to sell certain of our investments.
+This could result in realized losses which could have a material adverse effect on our financial condition and results of operations, as well as our financial ratios, which could affect compliance with our credit instruments and rating agency capital adequacy measures.
+Moreover, our ability to sell assets could be limited if other market participants are seeking to sell fungible or similar assets at the same time.